 7. Why are people so concerned about the flu?

 Because the flu virus can infect the lungs, it can cause a serious infection like pneumonia.
 And that's what worries people.
 If the flu develops into pneumonia, it may require hospitalization and can even lead to death.
 People with weak immune systems -- the elderly, pregnant women, infants, and people with chronic health problems -- are at highest risk of flu complications such as pneumonia.

 8. Can flu shots cause the flu?

-The flu shot is made from killed viruses and cannot "give" you the flu.
-However, the vaccine can trigger an immune response from your body, so you may have a few mild symptoms, like achy muscles or a low fever.
+The flu shot is made from dead viruses and cannot "give" you the flu.
+However, the vaccine can trigger an immune response from your body, so you may have a few mild symptoms, like achy muscles or a low-grade fever.

 The nasal flu vaccine, FluMist, is made with a weakened live virus.
 It also cannot give you the flu, but is more likely to cause symptoms such as achy muscles or a low fever.
 It's recommended as an option only for nonpregnant, healthy people between the ages of 2 and 49.

 9. What can I do to prevent the flu?